SDITools/cjar/README.md

 #### 4. Get the Data View ID

 All data in CJA is located in Data Views, similar to Report Suites in Adobe Analytics.
-Before pulling data it is advisable to locate the data view id of the data you are attempting to pull from.
+Before pulling data it is essential to locate the data view id you are attempting to pull from.

     #Pull a list of available data views